kiwicopple/paul.copplest.one/docs/blog/leadership.md

 That which has no substance enters where there is no space.
 Teaching without words, performing without actions, that is the Leaders's Way.
-Those who know don't talk.
-Those who talk don't know.
-If you want to be a great leader, you must stop trying to control.
-Let go of fixed plans and concepts, and the world will govern itself.
-The more plans you have, the less autonomous people will be.
-The more rules you have, the less virtuous people will be.

 Let go of law, and people become honest.
 Let go of direction, and people become driven.